Cheesy Potato Casserole

 Grease The Casserole Pan

-Prepare a casserole dish by greasing it with nonstick cooking spray and pour the potato mixture into the dish.
+Grease a casserole dish with nonstick cooking spray, then pour the potato mixture into it.
 Place the dish into a preheated oven and bake uncovered for 35 minutes.

 But you’re not finished yet!
-When the potatoes have baked for 25 minutes, remove them from the oven and add the remaining cheese to the top.
+After 25 minutes, remove the potatoes from the oven and add the remaining cheese on top.
 Then, put the dish back in the oven to bake for the remaining 10 minutes.

-After the cheese is nice and melted, remove the casserole from the oven and let it rest for 5 to 10 minutes.
+After the cheese has melted, remove the casserole from the oven and let it rest for 5 to 10 minutes.
 Then, scoop out a big spoonful of this delicious side dish and enjoy!

 Cheesy Potato Casserole